 The Legal Aid Society is uniquely positioned to speak on issues of law and policy as they relate to New York City's runaway and homeless youth.
 Each of our three practice areas routinely interacts with the RHY population.
 The Legal Aid Society is counsel to the Coalition for the Homeless and for homeless women and men in the Callahan and Eldredge cases.
 The Legal Aid Society is also counsel in the McCain/Boston litigation in which a final judgment requires the provision of lawful shelter to homeless families.
+Recently Legal Aid, along with institutional plaintiffs Coalition for the Homeless and Center for Independence of the Disabled - NY, settled Butler v.
+City of New York on behalf of all disabled New Yorkers experiencing homelessness.
 Legal Aid's Juvenile Rights Practice provides comprehensive representation as attorneys for children who appear before the New York City Family Court in abuse, neglect, juvenile delinquency, and other proceedings affecting children's rights and welfare.
 Last year, our staff represented approximately 34,000 children.
 Last year, the Society's Civil Practice provided free direct legal assistance in more than 48,500 cases and legal matters through neighborhood offices in all five boroughs, and 23 specialized units, of which the Homeless Rights Project is one.
 Our Criminal Practice handles over 220,000 trial and post-conviction cases a year, some of which arise out of arrests predicated on our clients' homeless status.
 Our perspective comes from daily contact with children and their families, and also from our frequent interactions with the courts, social service providers, and State and City agencies.

 In addition to representing many thousands of children, youth, and adults each year in trial and appellate courts, we also pursue impact litigation and other law reform initiatives on behalf of our clients.
-On December 30, 2013, the Legal Aid Society, in collaboration with Patterson Belknap Webb & Tyler, LLC, filed C.W. v.
+On December 30, 2013, The Legal Aid Society, in collaboration with Patterson Belknap Webb & Tyler, LLC, filed C.W. v.
 The City of New York, a federal class action lawsuit on behalf of RHY in New York City.
-The lawsuit seeks to establish that young people in New

-York have a right to youth-specific shelter, and to remedy (1) the City's consistent failure to provide an adequate number of shelter beds for RHY, (2) its routine discharge of youth from crisis shelters before permanent housing has been secured, and (3) its longstanding failure to provide reasonable accommodations or mental health services to RHY with disabilities.
+The lawsuit seeks to establish that young people in New York have a right to youth-specific shelter, and to remedy (1) the City's consistent failure to provide an adequate number of shelter beds for RHY, (2) its routine discharge of youth from crisis shelters before permanent housing has been secured, and (3) its longstanding failure to provide reasonable accommodations or mental health services to RHY with disabilities.
 Our goal in litigation is to ensure that the City creates and maintains enough youth-specific beds to meet the needs of all youth seeking shelter.
-No youth should languish on the street while relegated to a shelter waiting list or be discharged from shelter are provided with due process prior to any ejection from shelter.
-All five of the bills at issue today would bring us closer to these goals, by giving youth more time in crisis shelter to secure other housing, by fostering transparency and accountability in service provision, by streamlining the intake and assessment process between DYCD and DHS, and by providing young adults aged 21-14 with age-appropriate services.
+No youth should languish on the street while relegated to a shelter waiting list or be discharged from shelter due to arbitrary time limits.
+In addition, we seek to ensure that youth discharged from shelter are provided with due process prior to any ejection from shelter.
+All five of the bills at issue today would bring us closer to these goals, by giving youth more time in crisis shelter to secure other housing, by fostering transparency and accountability in service provision, by streamlining the intake and assessment process between DYCD and DHS, and by providing young adults aged 21-24 with age-appropriate services.